 On April 6, 2012, Ameranth, Inc. filed a complaint against us in the U.S. District Court for the Southern District of California alleging that certain of our products infringe patents owned by Ameranth directed to configuring and transmitting hospitality menus (e.g., restaurant menus) for display on electronic devices, and synchronizing the menu content between devices.
 The case against us was consolidated with similar cases brought by Ameranth against more than 30 other defendants.
-Most of the patents at issue in the case were invalidated by the U.S. Court of Appeals for the Federal Circuit in 2016.
-Cases against us and our co-defendants remained pending in the District Court with respect to one surviving Ameranth patent.
-In September 2018, the District Court found that patent invalid, and granted summary judgment in favor of the movant co-defendants.
-In early 2019, Ameranth appealed the District Court's summary judgment ruling to the U.S. Court of Appeals for the Federal Circuit.
-In November 2019, the U.S. Court of Appeals for the

-Federal Circuit affirmed the lower court's summary judgement with respect to all claims except for two, which were not asserted against Agilysys.
-Shortly thereafter, Ameranth moved for a rehearing en banc, which was denied in February 2020.
-Finally, Ameranth filed for writ of certiorari to the United States Supreme Court.
-The Supreme Court has not yet responded to the writ.
+All but one of the patents at issue in the case were invalidated by the U.S. Court of Appeals for the Federal Circuit in 2016.
+In September 2018, the District Court found the one surviving Ameranth patent invalid, and granted summary judgment in favor of the movant co-defendants.
+In November 2019, the U.S. Court of Appeals for the Federal Circuit affirmed the lower court's summary judgment with respect to all claims except for two, which were not asserted against Agilysys.
+Ameranth's writ of certiorari to the United States Supreme Court was denied in October